noplacenoaddress/RNMnetwork/Chapter five - illegal services.md

 So here you are the explanation on why there's this fascist persecution of all the society against a single, betting, money.

+Parimutuel betting are a dangerous form of betting when we speak about large amount of money.
+Because people have to pay before of the deadline, in this case probably in a crypt concurrency bank account.
+So if you pass the infamous quota dangerous people have already payed and no one can withdraw the bet, it is the cat that bites its tail.
+If we speak about bet about humans you can understand that this method is the most dangerous one for the life of the victim, like I'm.
+The bank account it's obvious property of the **bookmaker**  [[117]](https://en.wikipedia.org/wiki/Bookmaker), in this case they are the owners of the network.

+Why i said that all the peoples that enter in the "Illuminati" hierarchy tree are subject to parimutuel betting?
+Because every years there is gambling on who do more invoice selling goods, black market, legal market and so on.
+Like in a **greyhound racing** [[119]](https://en.wikipedia.org/wiki/Greyhound_racing).
+But here you will die if you arrive further down the place number thirteen.
+And obviously there is also, probably with another method, a bet in your life using normal concurrency.

 # External links